unoplatform/uno/doc/articles/uno-build-error-codes.md

 This error code means that a project has determined what both `Uno.WinUI` and `Uno.UI` packages are referenced.

-To fix this issue, you may be explicitly referencing `Uno.UI` and `Uno.WinUI` in your `csproj`, or you may be referencing a NuGet package which is incompatible with your current project's configuration.
+To fix this issue, you may be explicitly referencing `Uno.UI` and `Uno.WinUI` in your `csproj`, or you may be referencing a NuGet package that is incompatible with your current project's configuration.

 For instance, if your project references `Uno.WinUI`, and you try to reference `SkiaSharp.View.Uno`, you will get this error.
 To fix it, you'll need to reference `SkiaSharp.View.Uno.WinUI` instead.